Submission

 ESJ is a peer-reviewed journal and all the papers submitted undergo a single-blind peer-review process.
 The latter means that reviewers know the identity of the authors, but authors do not necessarily know the reviewer’s identity.

-However, in order to enhance the transparency of the peer review process, in 2016, ESJ has introduced an “open review procedure”.
+However, in order to enhance the transparency of the peer review process, in 2016, ESJ introduced an “open review procedure”.

 The result of the “open review” initiative is to publicly announce the review reports of the accepted paper, along with its full content.
 In this regard, the author’s approval has a key role to play in the development of this process.

 As of June 2019, review history is available for every published paper.
-It includes the contact information of the corresponding author, date of publication, the number of review reports received, and the names of the reviewers.
+It includes the contact information of the corresponding author, the date of publication, the number of review reports received, and the names of the reviewers.
 The latter only if they decided to reveal their names.

 Furthermore, we encourage the reviewers of the papers and the specialty chief editors to reveal their names on the ESJ evaluation form and approve that their names can be made available on the ESJ’s website.